SOS Design Festival

 The SOS Design Festival is an annual graphics and product design festival held in Sarajevo, Bosnia and Herzegovina.
 It was established by the Academy of Fine Arts in cooperation with the National Gallery of Bosnia and Herzegovina and the International Council of Design.
 It is primarily an educational platform, while also being as an exhibitory event that was originally conceived by the students of the Department of Graphic and Product design of the Academy of Fine Arts in Sarajevo.

-It is the largest student product design festival in the Balkans.
-Its mission is to give an opportunity to students of design and related fields from Bosnia and Herzegovina and other former Yugoslav countries to acquaint themselves with knowledge, new methods, trends and works of leading contemporary designers.
+It is the largest student product design festival in the Balkans and consists of lectures, workshops, exhibitions, book promotions and PechaKucha Nights, providing an opportunity for students of design and related fields from Bosnia and Herzegovina and other former Yugoslav countries to acquaint themselves with knowledge, new methods, trends and works of leading modern designers.
 It also provides a new form of supplementary education to students and professionals in the field of design and encourages the development and promotion of design in the former Yugoslavia.

-History

-The festival was conceived in 2012 by students aiming to create a space for learning and exchange in design disciplines.
-Organized in collaboration with the Academy of Fine Arts Sarajevo, the National Gallery of Bosnia and Herzegovina, and the International Council of Design, the inaugural event set the foundation for an annual gathering that attracts participants from across the region and beyond.
-The acronym “SOS” symbolizes a call for creative engagement and support within the design community.

-In its early years, the festival featured prominent international designers such as Mirko Ilić, who delivered a lecture titled Symbols of Hatred, addressing neo-fascist iconography in public spaces across the former Yugoslavia.
-Ilić emphasized the importance of awareness and reaction to the presence of extremist symbols in society.

-Another notable participant was Slavimir Stojanović, a designer known for his engaging presentations that blend humor with professional insights.
-His lecture at the festival was well-received, highlighting the festival’s commitment to diverse and dynamic content.

-Format and Concept

-The SOS Design Festival spans five days each October, featuring a diverse program that includes lectures, workshops, exhibitions, book promotions, and PechaKucha Nights.
-The festival emphasizes educational and experiential learning, providing opportunities for students and professionals to engage with contemporary design practices and theories.
-It fosters a collaborative environment where emerging designers can interact with established figures in the industry.

-The festival’s motto, Learn, Work, Have Fun! encapsulates its mission to combine education with creativity and enjoyment.
-By facilitating interactions between students and seasoned professionals, the festival aims to inspire and cultivate the next generation of designers.